Then the whole body of them got up and brought Him before Pilate.

 (a) Herod Antipas was one of the sons of the infamous Herod the Great.
-He was the Herod who ordered the beheading of John the Baptist (Matt.
+After his father died, he became the tetrarch or ruler of Galilee.
+He ordered the beheading of John the Baptist (Matt.
 14:10) and allegedly tried to kill Jesus (Mark 3:6, Luke 13:31).

 (b) Was in Jerusalem.
 Herod was the tetrarch of Galilee (Luke 3:1) and lived in Tiberias, a city he founded.
 (A tetrarch is literally a ruler of a fourth part of the kingdom.)
 Like many Jews, he was in Jerusalem to celebrate the Passover.

 Now Herod was very glad when he saw Jesus; for he had wanted to see Him for a long time, because he had been hearing about Him and was hoping to see some sign performed by Him.

 After Herod beheaded John the Baptist, he heard a rumor that John the Baptist had come back from the dead in the form of Jesus (Mark 6:14).
 Since Herod believed this rumor (Mark 6:16), he was naturally curious to meet Jesus (Luke 9:9).

 And he questioned Him at some length; but He answered him nothing.